What’s your New Year’s Resolution for next year? Is it to learn Igbo?

 SMART stands for Specific, Measurable, Attainable, Relevant, and Time-based.

-Making your Igbo language learning goals for 2018 SMART is essential to making it happen!
+Making your Igbo language learning goals for the year SMART is essential to making it happen!
 Like that one quote says, “a goal without a plan is just a … wish.”

 So why is saying you want to “learn Igbo” not a SMART New Year’s Resolution goal?